Orbtofficial/docs/README.md

 The ORBT protocol is a unified liquidity and asset management system centered around the Unified Collateral Engine (UCE), User Staking Module (USM), and an execution layer (UPM + Strategies).
 This index helps you navigate concepts, integration guides, and contract surfaces quickly.

+> A unified, security‑first liquidity and asset management protocol for 0xAssets.

 ---

 ## Table of Contents